awsdocs/amazon-s3-userguide/doc_source/cloudtrail-logging-s3-info.md

 By default, CloudTrail logs S3 bucket\-level API calls that were made in the last 90 days, but not log requests made to objects\.
 Bucket\-level calls include events like `CreateBucket`, `DeleteBucket`, `PutBucketLifeCycle`, `PutBucketPolicy`, etc\.
 You can see bucket\-level events on the CloudTrail console\.
 However, you can't view data events \(Amazon S3 object\-level calls\) there—you must parse or query CloudTrail logs for them\.

-For more information about what Amazon S3 API calls are captured by CloudTrail, see [Amazon S3 CloudTrail events](#cloudtrail-logging-s3-info)\.

 ## Amazon S3 account\-level actions tracked by CloudTrail logging<a name="cloudtrail-account-level-tracking"></a>

 CloudTrail logs account\-level actions\.
 Amazon S3 records are written together with other AWS service records in a log file\.
 CloudTrail determines when to create and write to a new file based on a time period and file size\.